brendanhay/amazonka/README.md

 ## Contribute

-For any problems, comments or feedback please create an issue [here on GitHub](https://github.com/brendanhay/amazonka/issues).
+For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/amazonka/issues).

 ## Licence